Agents

 Start with unauthenticated discovery so the runtime can learn what Mailrith exposes without a secret.
 After a workspace API key is available, call authenticated capability discovery so the agent knows exactly what the key can do in that workspace.

-The recommended order is: read `llms.txt`, inspect `/.well-known/api-catalog`, inspect `GET /v1`, load `GET /v1/openapi.json`, then call `GET /v1/capabilities` with the target workspace key before choosing REST, an official SDK, or the MCP server.
+Use this order: read `llms.txt`, inspect `/.well-known/api-catalog`, inspect `GET /v1`, load `GET /v1/openapi.json`, then call `GET /v1/capabilities` with the target workspace key before choosing REST, an official SDK, or the MCP server.

 1. Read `https://mailrith.com/llms.txt` for the compact integration index.